-Improve your body image and boost your self-confidence by choosing from a variety of body enhancing procedure such as liposuction; to improve your body contours and proportions, tummy tuck; for a flat well-toned abdomen, thigh lift; to re-shape your thighs, or our very popular mommy makeover to get back that pre-pregnancy body you deserve.
+Improve your body image and boost your self-confidence by choosing from a variety of body enhancing procedure such as liposuction; to improve your body contours and proportions, tummy tuck; for a flat well-toned abdomen or our very popular mommy makeover to get back that pre-pregnancy body you deserve.

 Please call us at 603-773-9904 to schedule your confidential consultation today.

 Despite good health and a reasonable level of fitness, some people may still have a body with disproportionate contours due to localized fat deposits.
 These areas may be due to family traits rather than a lack of weight control or fitness.
 Liposuction slims and reshapes specific areas of the body by removing excess fat deposits, improving your body contours and proportion, and ultimately, enhancing your self-image.

 Liposuction techniques may be used to reduce localized fat deposits of the: